xtrone88/tendi-revenue-dist/README.md

 You can also set this same account when deploy tendi-revenue-oracle service.<br>
 ![image](https://user-images.githubusercontent.com/82226713/140093993-ce83ce5a-8c05-4fac-b9f1-c53bca8b8f43.png)
 Please run this command.<br>
-> npx hardhat run scripts/deploy.js --network mainnet Once deployed, you can see the Revenue contract's address on terminal.
+> npx hardhat run scripts/deploy.js --network mainnet<br>
+Once deployed, you can see the Revenue contract's address on terminal.<br>
+***Save the Revenue contract's address and use it when deploy tendi-revenue-oracle service.